Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Black holes with two horizons

 All of the approaches give the same result.
 The correlations between the inner and outer horizons lead to the total entropy and to the temperature of Hawking radiation, which depend only on mass $M$ of the black hole and do not depend on the black hole charge $Q$.

-The full agreement confirms the validity of the procedure used to obtain these results.
-In particular, this demonstrates that some singular coordinate transformations in general relativity do transform the initial state to the physically (thermodynamically) different state.
-The choice of the coordinate system assumes the choice of the reference frame for thermodynamics.
-This represents an example of the spontaneously broken symmetry with respect to the general coordinate transformations.
-While the physical laws are invariant under the coordinate transformation, the degenerate states (states with the same energy) are transformed to each other.
+The full agreement confirms the validity of different procedures used in this paper.
+In particular, this demonstrates that some singular coordinate transformations violate the general covariance in general relativity: they transform the initial state to the physically (thermodynamically) different state.
+This corresponds to the spontaneously broken symmetry with respect to the general coordinate transformations, which leads to the existence of the non-equivalent degenerate states (black hole and white hole).
+While the physical laws are invariant under the singular coordinate transformations, the degenerate states are not invariant under these transformations and are transformed to each other.

 The presented approach also supports the statement that the (anti)symmetry between the black and white holes can be extended to their entropy and temperature.
 The Schwarzschild black hole and the Schwarzschild white whole are described by the metrics with opposite shift vectors.
 The shift vector changes sign under time reversal, which transforms the BH to WH.
 The absence of the time reversal invariance for each of these holes makes these states non static, but still the metric is stationary (time independent), and thus the entropy and temperature can be well defined.
 The Schwarzschild BH and Schwarzschild WH have the opposite entropies $S_\text{WH}(M)=- S_\text{BH}(M)$ and the opposite Hawking temperatures, $T_\text{WH}(M)=- T_\text{BH}(M)$.
 For the intermediate static hole the time reversal symmetry is not violated, and this object has zero temperature and zero entropy, $S_\text{static} =T_\text{static} =0$.